A Potentially Lucrative Business

 Follow these steps to start a marriage bureau:

 1. Print a brochure giving the details of your marriage bureau.
 The details should include an introduction, offers, rules and regulations, fees, contact information including the office address, phone number, email address, timing, weekly holidays, and so on.
 I suggest you read brochures from other marriage bureaus.
-This will give you an idea of many things including the frees they are charging.
+This will give you an idea of many things, including the fees they are charging.

 2. Print a registration form.
 The form should include the following fields: